Nicaraguan police arrest bishop, other priests in raid

 The president of Nicaragua’s Episcopal Conference did not immediately respond to a request for comment.

-Huge street protests across Nicaragua in 2018 called for Ortega to step down.
+The huge street protests across Nicaragua in 2018 called for Ortega to step down.
 Ortega maintained the protests were a coup attempt carried out with foreign backing and the support of the church.
-Since then, his government has moved against voices of dissent, including locking up political opposition leaders and shuttering more than 1,000 nongovernmental organizations.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.